-6 tips for a flat tummy after pregnancy
+- 11 tips for a flat tummy after pregnancy

 It is so tempting to start searching for tips for a flat tummy after pregnancy, but many experts warn that there are wrong ways of doing it (and right ways, too!)

 Don’t forget that you still have to nurse your body back to full health while breastfeeding your newborn.
 And every mommy loses weight at their own pace.
 But to help you on your journey, here are 6 tips for a flat tummy after pregnancy.

-6 Tips for a flat tummy after pregnancy
+11 tips for a flat tummy after pregnancy

 1. Focus on you

 Don’t scroll through your Instagram envious of other moms losing their pregnancy weight.
 Focus on you.
-When you stop comparing and start putting the spotlight on you, you will know how far you can push yourself in your quest to bounce back to your old body.
+When you stop comparing and start putting the spotlight on yourself, you will know how far you can push yourself in your quest to bounce back to your old body.
 You will get better and you will get stronger with every passing day.

 2. Make the time

 Your needs should come first, and health is number one on the priority list.
-Get out there and start working out, even if its only 10-15 minutes a day.
+Get out there and start working out, even if it’s only 10-15 minutes a day.
 You will be surprised to see how effective 10-15 minutes of being active can be!

 3. Get creative

 No need to register for a gym, especially when you can only spare so little time a day.
-Instead, take a brisk walk around your neighborhood with baby in tow.
-Or challenge yourself to push baby in stroller up a hill to boost your upper body and leg muscles.
+Instead, take a brisk walk around your neighborhood with your baby in tow.
+Or challenge yourself to push the baby in a stroller up a hill to boost your upper body and leg muscles.

 4. Take it easy

 You’ve done it before.
-You know that extreme workout is a piece of cake.
-But although you have the spirit, your body may not be able to keep up especially if you are 6-12 weeks postpartum.
+You know that an extreme workout is a piece of cake.
+But although you have the spirit, your body may not be able to keep up, especially if you are 6-12 weeks postpartum.

 5. Watch what you eat

 It’s not just about moving your body, but also what you put into your body.
 Healthy meals should be on top of your shopping list.
 Eat more lean protein and whole grains, and snack on fruits and vegetables.

 6. Workout with baby